 Add the peanut butter and cook, stirring often, until melted…fresh ground won’t look completely melted because of the little pieces of peanut.

 Add the sugar and continue simmering until dissolved.

 Cover and chill in the refrigerator until cool, 1-2 hours…fresh ground peanut pieces will float to the top, that’s ok, just give a good stir before pouring into your ice cream maker.

-- Add the chilled mixture to your ice cream maker and freeze according to manufacturer’s directions.
+Stir in the vanilla vodka and pour the chilled mixture into your ice cream maker.
+Churn according to manufacturer’s directions.